 Going Clear penetrates the nature of faith to confront anxious questions.

-When it’s working, SNL captures something about our shared cultural consciousness, reshapes it, and then telegraphs it back into pop currency.
+When it’s working, SNL captures something about our shared cultural consciousness.

 It’s not only not a real talk show, it’s a whimsical inversion of the very idea of what a talk show is supposed to be.

 Wherever its American saga is taking us, the getting there is likely to be as exhilarating and thoughtfully rendered as it can be.

 It’s effectively a multi-faceted comedy art project, the unfolding of which is both exciting and hysterical to watch.

 Creator Adam F. Goldberg’s show struggles to turn dysfunction into something more engaging than a series of broadly staged situations.